Workplace Cancer Claims

 Every employer is legally obliged to conduct thorough risk assessments of their workplaces and the processes followed by workers.
 In doing so, they will ascertain what substances can be cancer causing and are then legally required to provide adequate protection for their staff.
 A breach of this duty of care would make the employer liable for any illnesses or injuries sustained by an employee.

 Which jobs are most at risk causing cancer?

-Our solicitors have successfully processed a wide number of workplace cancer claims, and we are experienced in assisting victims from a multitude of different industries.
+Injury solicitors have successfully processed a wide number of workplace cancer claims, and are experienced in assisting victims from a multitude of different industries.
 The Health and Safety Executive published details that highlighted that the most at risk industry for workplace cancer was construction.
 Other jobs that are more vulnerable to the risks associated with cancer caused through work include:

 - Tyre manufacturers

 No matter which industry you work in or the job that you complete, if you have been diagnosed with cancer because of the neglect of your employer or their breach of their legal duty of care to you, a solicitor will be able to support you in making a claim for compensation.